 Another of the top things to see and do in Dawki is to visit Shnongpdeng.
 Shnongpdeng is a small town along the Umngot River that, unlike the town of Dawki, is more of a hidden gem.
 Even though the town lies mostly off the radar of tourists, it is, without question, one of the best things to see and do in Dawki.

-Among the underrated attractions in the area are gorgeous sites like the Krang Suri Waterfall and crystal clear river waters.
+Among the underrated attractions in the area are gorgeous sites like the Krang Suri, a scenic waterfall and crystal clear dawki river waters.
 In addition to the beautiful sites, this area is also a hotspot for camping, and there are campsites along the river that you can check out if you wish.

 Note that it costs 50 rupees (roughly $0.71 U.S.) to enter the Shnongpdeng.
 Once there, the next thing you must do is set off across the suspension bridge over the river.
 Crossing the bridge can be a little unsettling, as it wobbles and shakes as you move across it.